Look East policy (Malaysia)

 Look East Policy (Dasar Pandang ke Timur or also known as LEP) was an economic policy that was launched by then Malaysian Prime Minister Tun Dr. Mahathir Mohamad in 1982.
 The policy was announced during 5th Joint Annual Conference of MAJECA/JAMECA held in Hilton Hotel Kuala Lumpur.
 The policy was meant to seek alternative after Mahathir launched "Buy British Last" policy in response to British Prime Minister Margaret Thatcher economic coercion as a response to the Dawn Raid maneuver in 1981 that briefly strained Malaysia–United Kingdom relations.
 The purpose of the policies was to gain knowledge from developing East Asian countries such as Japan, South Korea, and Taiwan in order to develop Malaysia.
-More than 15,000 Malaysians was said to have enjoyed the benefit of this policy.
+More than 15,000 Malaysians were said to have enjoyed the benefit of this policy.

 Background

 Malaysia's current economic development is inherited from three previous stages, starting with the rapid growth and development of the natural resources industry from the mid-19th century until 1914, followed by a period of fluctuation or instability of the natural resources industry between the First and Second World Wars and finally the consolidation and rationalization of the natural resources industry along with economic diversification after 1945.
 Although Malaysia was a former British colony, Japanese economic interests have contributed to the change in foreign policy from a Pro-Western Policy during the colonial and post-colonial era to the Look East Policy during the administration of Tun Dr. Mahathir Mohamad.

 Even before his premiership, Mahathir already showed his affinity toward Japanese work ethics.
 The introduction of Bumiputera policy that favors the native Malay over Chinese and Indians has improved the living standards among the Malay community, however rampant problems such as laziness and inefficiency has become rampant among public services.
 Aware to this condition, Mahathir proposed that Malaysia should learn the Japanese work ethics that prioritize collective over individual interest.

-On September 1981, Malaysian government successfully took over British-owned plantation company Guthrie Corporation via its state owned investment management company Permodalan Nasional Berhad by rapid acquisition from London Stock Exchange.
+In September 1981, Malaysian government successfully took over British-owned plantation company Guthrie Corporation via its state owned investment management company Permodalan Nasional Berhad by rapid acquisition from London Stock Exchange.
 The movement angered then British Prime Minister Margaret Thatcher in which she enacted stricter stock market regulations to prevent similar events and raised tuition fee to foreign students which caused the status of Malaysian scholars in United Kingdom being put in limbo.
 Malaysia retaliates by limiting imports from British companies, publicly discouraging British goods and services unless deemed absolutely necessary.
 This movement later caused Mahathir to find alternative to Western economic reliance and seek to adopt the work ethic and economic model of Japan and South Korea for Malaysian development.